 Information on SSE’s most material economic, social and environmental impacts for 2019/20 can be found in its Sustainability Report 2020.
 Designed to be the sister document to the Annual Report 2020, it demonstrates the way SSE creates value for shareholders and society in a sustainable way.

-SSE has also published a short summary of its sustainability impacts over 2019/20, which provides an overview of progress made against its four 2030 Goals which are aligned to the UN's Sustainable Development Goals.
+SSE has also published its Half-year Sustainability Statement for the six months to 30 September 2020, which provides an overview of progress made against its four 2030 Goals which are aligned to the UN's Sustainable Development Goals.

 SSE encourages and welcomes feedback on its sustainability strategy, priorities and performance.
 Please email firstname.lastname@example.org with any comments.